Home | About me | Contact | What's new | Privacy | Search

 Future plans

-TxDOT is currently studying possible improvements to this section of SH 211 to accommodate increasing traffic.
-As this study has just recently started, there are no firm plans yet, but an expansion to a four-lane divided highway is currently the leading possibility, and TxDOT has preliminary schematics for such an expansion already developed.
+TxDOT is currently studying possible improvements to this section of SH 211 to accommodate rapidly increasing traffic.
+As this study is still underway, there are no firm plans yet, but an expansion to a four-lane divided highway is reportedly the preferred option, and TxDOT has had preliminary schematics for such an expansion already developed for more than a decade.

 Culebra-SH 211 interchange